baliga-lab/cmonkey2/inferelator/README.md

 # Inferelator Integration package

-This directory contains tools to integrate with Inferelator
+This directory contains tools to integrate with the Inferelator version at https://github.com/dreiss-isb/cMonkeyNwInf

-Usage: Rscript sqlite.R <result-directory>

-This script will generate an RData file which contains a clusterStack and the ratios
+The script to use is run_inf.R.
+Please look at the header comments in this file for usage details.